Login

 Parent volunteers are vital to our swim team.
 Swim meets cannot be held without parent volunteers.

-Hurricane families must volunteer a minimum of 18-24 hours (official hours required depends on final registration numbers) per swim season regardless of whether the swimmer swims at a Saturday meet.
-Note: The Red/White Time Trials will count as the first meet for volunteers.
 If you are struggling to meet the requirements, please contact our volunteer coordinator at [email protected] as early in the season as possible so that we can help you find opportunities to contribute to the team.

-A fee of $10 per volunteer hour will be assessed per family for failure to meet the parent volunteer requirement by the last meet of the swim season (the Divisional Meet).
-Example: If a family has 0 volunteer hours by the Divisional Meet, the fee will be $180.00.
+A fee of $10 per volunteer point will be assessed per family for failure to meet the parent volunteer requirement by the last meet of the swim season (the Divisional Meet).
+Example: If a family has 0 volunteer points by the Divisional Meet, the fee will be $280.00.
 The fee will be prorated for any unfulfilled volunteer hours and must be paid by July 31st.
 The actual volunteering is much more valuable to the team than any fee that would be paid, our parent volunteers are a tremendous asset to the team, please do not rely on writing a check as a method to avoid volunteer hours.

 C. Team Policies and Additional Info